ihrke/pypillometry/docs/html/_sources/docs/usage.rst.txt

 Pre-processing data
 -------------------

 Assuming you have generated a :class:`~pypillometry.pupildata.PupilData` object, a range of pre-processing functions are available.
+The main pre-processing issues with pupillometric data are:

+- artifacts and missing data due to blinks (these can usually be corrected/interpolated)
+- missing data/artifacts from other sources (e.g., looking away, eyetracker losing pupil for other reasons)
+- smoothing/downsampling to get rid of high-freq low-amp noise